 9. How do we celebrate St. George’s Day?
 Until very recently, not at all!
 In the past, for most of us the day went by without comment and if by the remotest chance we came across anyone sporting a red rose in their button hole, we’d assume they were off to a wedding!

 However, the times they are a changing!
 The English are not symbolised by the bull dog for nothing!
 Strength and tenacity were ever our watch words!
-The past few years has seen us rouse from inertia, shake our jowls at thestgeorge1web cynics and disbelievers and through the spittle of indignation, dust off the old dragon slayer for an annual spring airing!
+The past few years has seen us rouse from inertia, shake our jowls at the cynics and disbelievers and through the spittle of indignation, dust off the old dragon slayer for an annual spring airing!

 Don’t expect July 4th fireworks or a St. Patrick’s day booze up, but each year more and more organisations are running St. George’s day celebrations and events.
 From extravagant local authority displays designed to lure shoppers into the malls to home spun affairs on village greens the old warrior rides again!